Waztom/fragalysis-stack/README.md

 - In a linux terminal, add your Docker Hub, GitHub namespaces you want to use for the build along with the Git branches, by editing your bashrc:
 > `sudo nano ~/.bashrc` <br>

-- In tyour favourite editor (Nano in this case), at the follwoing to the bottom of your bashrc profile along with your namespace/branch edits:
+-  add the follwoing to the bottom of your bashrc profile along with your namespace/branch edits:

 ```
 # Fragalysis deployment